Trust me. We are well aware of how business owners feel about paying for credit card processing fees!

-The first place to start to make sure you are paying fair processing fees is to demand “interchange plus pricing”.
+The first place to start to ensure you’re paying fair processing fees: demand “interchange-plus pricing”.

-Tiered pricing lumps all of the costs together, this way it is difficult to figure out exactly what you’re paying.
+Tiered pricing lumps all the costs together.
+This way it is difficult to figure out exactly what you’re paying.
 If the merchant service provider is using “qualified” and “non-qualified” rates they are using a tiered pricing model.

-Interchange plus pricing is applied the same across the board making it much easier to see the true cost of your processing fees with no surprise charges.
-Again, the base of your costs will always be the interchange cost, which is not negotiable and goes to the Card Brands and Card Issuing Banks, then you will have your merchant services provider fee mark up (the “plus”) as well as a small per transaction fee, and generally a monthly fee for statements and/or secure gateways.
-In this way your true fees are much more transparent and you will actually have the true effective rate the processor promised you.
+Interchange plus price, however, is applied the same across the board.
+This makes it much easier to see the true cost of your processing fees with no surprise charges.
+Again, the base of your costs will always be the interchange cost, which is not negotiable and goes to the Card Brands and Card Issuing Banks.
+Then, you will have your merchant services provider fee mark up (the “plus”), as well as a small per-transaction fee.
+There will also usually be a monthly fee for statements and/or a secure gateway.
+In this way, your true fees are much more transparent and you will actually have the true effective rate the processor promised you.

-Interchange plus pricing is really the only way to achieve the most transparent and cost effective processing.
+Interchange plus pricing: the only way to achieve the most transparent and cost-effective processing.

 Assessments are another thing to look for in your statement or quote.
-Visa and MasterCard will apply assessments that are not negotiable, and will clearly state the price which clearly on their websites.
-The problem is that oftentimes a processor will try to add on to those assessments and that is definitely negotiable.
+Visa and MasterCard will apply assessments that are not negotiable, and will clearly state their price on their websites.
+The problem is that often a processor will try to add on to those assessments, and that is definitely negotiable.

 Don’t get blindsided by a bunch of bogus merchant account fees when you sign up for cheap credit card processing.

 Make sure you are regularly reviewing your statements!
 Keep an eye out for annual rate increases and request that they be removed.
-It will generally be somewhere in your monthly statement “notifying” you that you will be having a annual rate increase.
+It will usually be somewhere in your monthly statement “notifying” you that there will be an annual rate increase.
 Most merchants do not realize they can actually ask for that to not happen.

 There are also a few things you can do to help make a difference in your cost of doing business.

-Make sure that you are not just looking at the rate you were promised, but calculating your true effective rate.
-If you’re not sure exactly how to do it, feel free to give us a call and we will help you find out exactly what rate you are paying.
+Make sure you are not just looking at the rate you were promised, but calculating your true effective rate.
+If you’re not sure exactly how to do it, feel free to give us a call. we will be happy to help you find out exactly what rate you are paying.

-If you take the time to understand your rates and rate structure, pay attention to your statements when they arrive and look for any notices of a rate hike you have a good start at being less frustrated with your credit card processing services.
+Take the time to understand your rates and rate structure.
+Pay attention to your statements when they arrive and look for any notices of a rate hike.
+If you take a proactive role, you’ve made a good start at being less frustrated with your credit card processing services.